 Each of these 30-minute dinner recipes is bursting with flavor, super quick to whip up, and loaded with protein and probiotics!

 We’ve partnered with our friends at Stonyfield to bring you another set of delicious, protein-packed recipes that’ll leave you wondering why you don’t add yogurt to every single thing that you eat!
-Earlier this year, we brought you a luscious, no-bake Strawberry Yogurt Pie, then a yogurt-y treat for your fur babies, a refreshing Yogurt Fruit Salad, and tender, juicy Lemon Pepper Yogurt Grilled Chicken.
+Earlier this year, we brought you a luscious, no-bake Strawberry Yogurt Pie, then a yogurt dog treats, a refreshing Yogurt Fruit Salad, and tender, juicy Lemon Pepper Yogurt Grilled Chicken.
 Then, last month, we let thick, creamy Greek yogurt shine in its natural element with 5 loaded Greek yogurt bowls that are packed with good-for-you ingredients!

 This time, we’re bringing you 3 quick, healthy, flavorful dinners that each highlight the goodness that is Stonyfield’s plain Greek yogurt.
 Best part?
 One quart of Stonyfield’s Greek yogurt will do the trick for all three recipes, so if you’re making one, you may as well add all three to your menu for the week (you won’t regret it…promise)!